Gary Jones (journalist): Career

 In February 2021, the Express launched a seven-month-long Green Britain Campaign, encouraging people to live more sustainably and put pressure on the government to help support sustainable businesses.
 The title launched a change.org petition asking people to urge the government to create a Zero 4 Zero policy to boost the tax system by scrapping VAT on low or zero carbon products.

+Jones left his role at the Express in September 2024.

 Personal life

-Gary Jones' son, Monty Jones, was a chorister at Westminster Abbey Choir School before being accepted to Eton College and The University of Oxford.
+Gary Jones' son, Monty Jones, was a chorister at Westminster Abbey Choir School before being accepted to Eton College.

 Jones is a trustee of the St Giles Trust, a charity that helps the disadvantaged and vulnerable.